Kushberry Float by Alien Genetics: A Comprehensive Strain Guide - Blog - JointCommerce

 Potential Medical Uses

 While strain-specific clinical trials are uncommon, Kushberry Float’s chemotype suggests utility for several symptom domains.
 THC has documented analgesic and antiemetic properties, supporting potential use in mild-to-moderate pain and nausea.
-The caryophyllene–myrcene–linalool stack is frequently cited in preclinical literature for anti-inflammatory and anxiolytic effects.
+The caryophyllene–myrcene–linalool stack is frequently cited in preclinical literature for anti-in

 0 comments